danon6868/molecular_modeling_course/README.md

-# molecular_dinamic_course
+# Molecular modeling course
-Course in molecular dynamics as part of the master's program in structural biology
+Course in molecular modeling as part of the master's program in structural biology